 Now that you know what ambient occlusion does, the question arises.
-Should you really use this feature?
+Should you use this feature?
 Well, to be honest, the answer completely depends on the PC you are running.
 On PCs that are not powerful enough, it is the safest bet to turn off this feature because why would you want to get lower frames just for the sake of having your games look pretty.

-Like I have said before, when it was introduced first in Crysis, the game itself was way more powerful than the hardware of that time – that is the reason why it was nearly impossible for computers of that age to handle ambient occlusion.
+Like I have said before when it was introduced first in Crysis, the game itself was way more powerful than the hardware of that time – that is the reason why it was nearly impossible for computers of that age to handle ambient occlusion.

 However, things have changed a lot as graphics cards are also becoming increasingly more powerful, and are slowly supporting their own technologies that help them perform better, and give the same results, if not better.

-What is important here to know is that if your cards don’t support either of the ambient occlusions, then you should just use the SSAO and you would be good to go.
+If your cards don’t support either of the ambient occlusions, then you should just use the SSAO and you would be good to go.

-Moving on, I am only going to say that with the gaming technology moving forward, and companies like Nvidia as well as AMD bringing in new graphical improvements, it will not take a long time before we see something better than ambient occlusion or maybe even more upgraded, and advanced version of the same tech.
+Moving on, I am only going to say that with the gaming technology moving forward, and companies like Nvidia, as well as AMD, bringing in new graphical improvements, it will not take a long time before we see something better than ambient occlusion or maybe even more upgraded, and advanced version of the same tech.

 After all, Nvidia recently announced ray tracing for the Volta series GPUs, so we can only say that the sky is the limit, and for all the right reasons.

-Are we heading closer to photorealistic games where you can’t tell the difference, it seems like it is too early to say something.
+Are we heading closer to photorealistic games where you can’t tell the difference?
+It seems like it is too early to say something.